 Täby Enskilda Gymnasium follows the regulations set by the Swedish National Agency for Education, Skolverket.
 The school is financed through a national voucher system and we are by law only allowed to accept students based on their grades from year 9.

 Due to our popularity, high grades are required to get into all programmes.

-The Swedish grading system use the letters F, E, D, C, B, A. F stands for fail, and passed grades ranks from E to A where A is the highest grade.
+The Swedish grading system uses the letters F, E, D, C, B, A. F stands for fail, and passing grades rank from E to A where A is the highest grade.

 - The Aesthetic programme, media and communication orientation